Västerås: Climate

 According to the Köppen climate classification, Västerås experiences a humid continental climate bordering, according to the original -3 C isotherm, an oceanic climate (Dfb/Cfb) with cold winters and warm summers.

 Summers tend to be quite unpredictable with sunny spells but with a risk of sudden showers.
 The sunniest weather usually occurs when high-pressure systems are blocking the low-pressure systems that usually move in from the Atlantic Ocean.
 Daytime temperatures in July mostly hover around 22 C, but may sometimes exceed 25 C and occasionally even 30 C.

 Winters are usually cold with a snow cover that lasts for several months.
 Some winters can be mild with longer spells without snow on the ground.
 The weather differs a lot whether the air masses are coming from the Atlantic Ocean or from the Eurasian continent.
 In the first case, temperatures over 5 C might be expected.
 In the second case, the temperature may not rise above -15 C in the middle of the day.
 Lake Mälaren is usually frozen from December until the end of March.

-The highest official temperature reading of 36.0 C was recorded on July 9, 1966.
-The lowest temperature of -36.5 C was recorded on January 24, 1875.
+The highest official temperature reading of 36.0 C was recorded on 9 July 1966.
+The lowest temperature of -36.5 C was recorded on 24 January 1875.

-The Åkesta observatory stands 4km to the north of the town, in Åkesta.
+The Åkesta observatory stands 4 km to the north of the town, in Åkesta.